 Sustainable Design and Construction

-The 26,000-square-foot Nursing and Health Sciences Building, which opened in 2013, is expected to earn Leadership in Energy and Environmental Design (LEED) certification.
+The 26,000-square-foot Nursing and Health Sciences Building, which opened in 2013, earned Leadership in Energy and Environmental Design (LEED) certification in 2015.
 Additionally, the soon-to-begin John P. Murtha Center for Public Policy project, which will include renovation of the 65,000-square-foot Engineering and Science Building and construction of a new 8,000-square-foot building, will be a LEED-certified project.
 LEED certification recognizes organizations for the design, operation, and construction environmentally compatible buildings.
 It is recognized around the world as the premier mark of achievement in green building.

 Pitt-Johnstown has implemented an inventory control process for custodial supplies that has reduced waste and decreased costs.
 The automated system standardizes order for approximately 4,000 items, which eliminates product waste through loss, misplacement, and product expiration.
 The plan has been so successful that it is being expanded to other areas.